Vasant Kanya Mahavidyalaya

 Vasant Kanya Mahavidyalaya, also known as Vasant Kanya Mahavidyalaya PG college or VKM, is a women's college in Varanasi (India), admitted to the privileges of the Banaras Hindu University.
 It was established in 1954 by Dr. Rohit Mehta.

 History

 Vasant Kanya Mahavidyalaya was founded by Dr. Rohit Mehta in 1954.
 Dr. Mehta was inspired by Dr. Annie Besant and went on to found this college for women education, with the motto Education as Service.
-The college is run by Besant Education Fellowship and situated in the compound of the Theosophical Society at Kamachha, Bhelupura, Varanasi.
+The college is run by The Theosophical Society and situated in the compound of the Theosophical Society at Kamachha, Bhelupura, Varanasi.
 VKM is affiliated to Banaras Hindu University.

 Courses

 The college offers the following courses: